LiaIvanick/GLEON_ZIG/README.md

 This repo is organized with three main folders and several subfolders.
 Each folder includes a README with more details about the subfolders and file naming conventions.

-Note: If you clone this repo to your computer you will have access to all of the files in this repo. **Please only edit your own script and do not change the folder structure of this repo.**
+Note: If you clone this repo to your computer you will have access to all of the files. **Please only edit your own script and do not change the folder structure of this repo.**

 <br>